spearwolf/shadow-objects/packages/shadow-objects/README.md

 ### Offloading to Web Workers :construction_worker:

-Shadow-ents takes the heavy lifting off your main thread and moves it to web workers.
+shadow-objects takes the heavy lifting off your main thread and moves it to web workers.
 This means your components stay light and breezy, just like a hibiscus flower in the wind. :hibiscus:

 ### Entities :ghost:

 Yes, we've got entities too!
-In Shadow-ents, an _entity_ belongs to a _view-component_, but it lives in a _web worker_.
+In shadow-objects, an _entity_ belongs to a _view-component_, but it lives in a _web worker_.
 That's why we call them _shadow-entities_.
 They're like the secret agents of your app, working behind the scenes in their own separate world.

 ### Shadow Objects :package: